andrealommen/PHY309/lectures/displacement.md

 * How do you tell which term in a multipole is dominant?

-This is a great question.
-There are a bunch of answers.
-* If the total charge is zero then the monopole term vanishes.

 * How does the derivation for the potential of a dipole connect to the multipole expansion?